How I entertained the President of the United States!

 2 Tbsp oil

-Lavender Champagne Frosting
+Raspberry Lavender Champagne Float

 I am Nicole Callen, lavender lover, farmer, and owner of Norwood Farm.
 My intention for this page is to bring you great lavender related content that you can use.
 Most of it contains culinary adventures that transpire in my kitchen, as I have a love for the complex floral flavor and depth that lavender brings to cooking.